-The picture was a pretty one.
-The kitchen of a steady, sober industrious miner is not a place to be despised.
-This particular one had an air of tidi-This particular one had an air of tidiness and comfort, with a certain amount of refinement a L. .e. above the ordinary.
+Both of these young fellows worked with Milly's father and brothers, and either would have been considered a good match for her, but especially the musician.
+It was Milly's eighteenth birthday, and it happened to be a Mondayday on which most colliers do not work.
+Milly had received numerous little presents from her various admirers, which she had strewn on the kitchen table, before which she sat contemplating them with a beaming face.
+The picture was a pretty one. kitchen of a steady, sober, industrious miner is not a place to be despised.
+This particular one had an air of tidiness and comfort, with a certain amount of refinement a l. le above the ordinary.
 Through an open door could be seen a cozy little room, on the floor of which was a bright carpet and in a corner a piano.
 Milly gave music lessons to many of the colliers' children.
 So she was independent and able to contribute toward the general income.
-It was a warm summer's 'evening.

-It was a warm summer's 'evening, and Milly was sitting at the door of her little home; the rays of the setting sun lit up her pretty face as she sat there thinking of David.
+It was a warm summer's evening, and Milly was sitting at the door of her little home; the rays of the setting sun lit up her pretty face as she sat there thinking of David.

-A man was coming toward the cot-

-tage-it was the miner-preacher.
-Milly did not see him, owing to the sun which dazzled her eyes.
-However, she had been seen by the young man in the distance, and he was approaching her.
-He was dressed in his Sunday clothes, and though, perhaps, he was in manner somewhat serious and overstately, yet in figure the kindness of those rom whom had received them.
+A man was coming toward the cot-age-it was the miner-preacher. tage-it was the Milly did not see him, owing to the sun which dazzled her eyes.
+How-ever, she had been seen by the young man in the distance, and he was ap-proaching her.
+He was dressed in his Sunday clothes, and though, perhaps, he was in manner somewhat serious and overstately, yet in figure and looks he was such a man as a girl might like.
+He had every appearance physical strength combined with a certain amount of rugged intelligence.
+Milly received him with signs of pleasure.
+She showed him the various articles on the table, expatiating on the kindness of those from whom she had received them.